Acucu-code/Suite_for_bash_programers/README.md

 To obtain information about a command, it is usually enough to run it without any options, currently only in Spanish.

-LAST CHANGES:

-'path' Fixed bug with addresses with spaces